Dwiky24Kurniawan/lnk-technical-test/README.md

 or

-You can find test case in [this folder](https://github.com/Dwiky24Kurniawan/lnk-technical-test/tree/main/test_case_excel)
+You can find test case file in [this folder](https://github.com/Dwiky24Kurniawan/lnk-technical-test/tree/main/test_case_excel)